 Before making choices from the above options subjects it is recommended that you refer to the detailed subject information that is available in the options booklet which explains the content and assessment arrangements for each of the qualifications identified above.

-A BTEC is a vocational or applied coursework based qualification that is also well regard by universities and employers.
+A BTEC is a vocational or applied coursework based qualification that is also recognised by universities and employers.

 In addition to these academic qualifications, students also have the option to take a number of enrichment options, the details of which can also be found in the sixth form course guide.

-Please follow this link to the sixth form course guide or contact Mr Russell, Director of Studies for the Upper School by using this email link for further information.
+Please contact Mr Russell, Director of Studies for the Upper School by using this email link for further information.